Roy-lab/clade-specific_gene_sets/de-novo_clustering/README.md

 ### Requirements:
 1. findTransitionGenesets_miss
->- C++ program for doing hierarchical clustering by allowing missing cells in the profile.
+>- C++ program for fulfilling hierarchical clustering by allowing missing cells in the profile.
 >- Compile code by executing "make" in the **code/** directory.

 2. input/allspecies_clusterassign.txt